Paul Chien

-Paul Kwan Chien (born 1 January 1947) is a Chinese-American biologist known for his research on the physiology and ecology of intertidal organisms and his support for intelligent design.
+Paul Kwan Chien (钱锟 (Qián Kūn, Cin4 Kwan1), born 1 January 1947) is a Hong Kong-American biologist known for his research on the physiology and ecology of intertidal organisms and his support for intelligent design.

 Biography

-Chien was born on 1 January 1947 in Hong Kong and earned bachelor's degrees in Biology and Chemistry from Chung Chi College of the Chinese University of Hong Kong in 1966 and his Ph.D. in 1971 from the University of California at Irvine in the laboratory of marine invertebrate physiologist, Grover C. Stephens.
+Chien was born on 1 January 1947 in Hong Kong and earned bachelor's degrees in Biology and Chemistry from Chung Chi College of the Chinese University of Hong Kong in 1966 and his Ph.D. in 1971 from the University of California at Irvine in the laboratory of marine invertebrate physiologist Grover C. Stephens.
 After a brief postdoctoral fellowship in the laboratory of Wheeler J. North at the Kerckhoff marine laboratory of the California Institute of Technology in Corona del Mar, California, he joined the faculty of the University of San Francisco in 1973.
 His research has involved the transport of amino acids and metal ions across cell membranes as well as the detoxification mechanisms of metal ions.